KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 Use of the Trust API is optional for all users.

-#### Introducing Alice and Bob
+#### Introducing Taker and Maker

 There are two parties in an atomic swap: the liquidity provider and the liquidity receiver.
-We call the provider "Bob" and the receiver "Alice."
+We call the provider "Maker" and the receiver "Taker."

 ##### Taker Makes a Request